Resilience is necessary for agents and teams navigating a tumultuous market

 Shifts in the residential real estate market can result in feelings of uncertainty for agents of any experience level.
 Some real estate professionals will panic at the sight of volatility.
 However, successful agents and teams must be resilient to stay afloat during the storm of uncertainty.

-quote from Ryan Rohlf, CRSRyan Rohlf, CRS, owner of the dsmSOLD Team with Keller Williams Legacy Group in Des Moines, Iowa, says he and his team are quite resilient considering the market circumstances.
+Ryan Rohlf, CRS, owner of the dsmSOLD Team with Keller Williams Legacy Group in Des Moines, Iowa, says he and his team are quite resilient considering the market circumstances.
 “This year is already starting a lot different than last year for my team,” he says.
 “Last year, it was a very slow January through March for us.
 But now, consumers are getting used to interest rates, and it just feels more ‘normal.’”

 While business is stabilizing for Rohlf and his team, it’s important to note that had they not stuck to plans and made things work, they may have been in a less favorable position this year.
 To help other agents, Rohlf shares strategies that have helped him and his team adapt and survive tough times.